Welcome to the second Q4 (October-December) Side Hustle Income Report from Money Dot Calm (you can read the first one here).

-Well I’m here to show you the ins and outs of what works for me, and hopefully inspire you follow your own path to extra cash!
+Well I’m here to show you the ins and outs of what works for me, and hopefully inspire you follow your own path!

-This income has been a nice bonus for our family to help build our savings, and also have some “fun money” for activities with the kids (you can read more about our story here).
+This income has been a nice bonus for our family to help build our savings and pay down our mortgage (you can read more about our story here).

 There’s been a lot of work involved, but the long term goals is to have these side hustle projects continue to grow and work as (mostly) passive income while I focus on the Money Dot Calm blog.